 8 Free Websites You can Trust for Your Kids

 *This post may contain affiliate links, see my disclosure for more information.*

 Have you heard of this one?
 It is a search engine for kids.
 Sites appearing in Kiddle search results satisfy family friendly requirements, as they filter sites with explicit or deceptive content.
 Kiddle is powered by Google Safe Search but is not affiliated with Google Inc.

 I have it set to the home page for my kids laptop.8 Websites for your kids that are entertaining, #educational, and safe.
-Keep your kids safe… Click To Tweet
+Keep your kids safe online on sites you can trust.
+Click To Tweet

 Starfall has been teaching children to read with phonics for well over a decade.
 Perfect for preschool, kindergarten, first grade, second grade, special education, homeschool, and English language development

 When you think Sesame Street, you know its for kids.
 Helping kids grow smarter, stronger, and kinder.